-- 45. With the exception of small retail bids from members of the DMO's Approved Group scheme15, all bids at gilt auctions must be submitted by, or through, a GEMM, via the Bloomberg Auction System (BAS), or, in emergency circumstances only, a direct telephone line to the DMO's dealing desk, which must be maintained by all GEMMs.
-All other investors wishing to participate in the auction process must submit their bid to a GEMM of their choosing, which is in turn obliged to submit that bid to the DMO, without charge or discount, although the GEMM may use the information contained therein to influence their own account bidding strategy. - 46.
-Bids may be submitted at any time from the opening of the bidding window (usually 8:00am on the morning of an auction), until the published deadline (usually 10:30am), after which no further bids can be accepted.
-BAS will automatically generate banner messages to all bidders, warning them that the deadline is approaching, and the GEMMs' bid input screens show a countdown, utilising Bloomberg's in-built clock, which shall determine the cut-off timing absolutely. - 47.
-Enabled GEMM dealers may submit, cancel and/or amend as many bids as they wish before the deadline when utilising BAS.
+45. With the exception of small retail bids from members of the DMO's Approved Group scheme13, all bids at gilt auctions must be submitted by, or through, a GEMM, via the Bloomberg Auction System (BAS), or, in emergency circumstances only, a direct telephone line to the DMO's dealing desk, which must be maintained by all GEMMs.
+All other investors wishing to participate in the auction process must submit their bid to a GEMM of their choosing, which is in turn obliged to submit that bid to the DMO, via BAS, without charge or discount.

+46. Bids may be submitted at any time from the opening of the bidding window (usually 8:00am on the morning of an auction), until the published deadline (usually 10:30am), after which no further bids can be accepted.
+BAS will automatically generate banner messages to all bidders, warning them that the deadline is approaching, and the GEMMs' bid input screens show a countdown, utilising Bloomberg's in-built clock, which shall determine the cut-off time.

+47. Enabled GEMM dealers may submit, cancel and/or amend as many bids as they wish before the deadline when utilising BAS.
 The bid input screen displays the identity of the gilt being auctioned, the size on offer, each GEMM's non-competitive bid allowance and the clock, which counts down to the bidding deadline.
-The same screen allows dealers to input new bids (size and price), which will then generate the equivalent yield, and, once submitted, will respond
+The same screen allows dealers to input new bids (size and price), which will then generate the equivalent yield, and, once submitted, will respond with status (e.g. "submitted"), and time of submission (HH:MM:SS).
+Dealers must also populate the 'position' field, which tells the DMO of the GEMM's current position in the gilt being sold.
+Initial bids may be cancelled at any time before the bidding deadline, new ones may be added, or existing ones may be amended, either by re-inputting individual bid prices, or by populating